 - various New York statutes, such as the Real Property Actions and Proceedings Law, the Real Property Tax Law, and the General Business Law; and

-- fraud, misrepresentation, negligence, and other common law claims.
+- fraud, misrepresentation, negligence, title curative, and other common law claims.

-She also prosecutes title curative actions and routinely counsels her clients on compliance with various consumer statutes, the CARES Act, New York’s COVID-19 Emergency Eviction and Foreclosure Prevention Act of 2020, the Bankruptcy Code and the Bankruptcy Rules, indemnification issues arising from vendor errors and the seller’s breach, and statute of limitations issues.
+She also routinely counsels her clients on compliance with various consumer statutes, loan origination and brokering statutes, the CARES Act, New York’s COVID-19 Emergency Eviction and Foreclosure Prevention Act of 2020, the Bankruptcy Code and the Bankruptcy Rules, indemnification issues arising from vendor errors and the seller’s breach, and statute of limitations issues.

-Diana has more than 15 years of experience representing domestic and foreign clients in a variety of commercial litigation matters, including antitrust, bankruptcy, contractual disputes, employment, and intellectual property and media.
+Diana has nearly 20 years of experience representing domestic and foreign clients in a variety of commercial litigation matters, including antitrust, bankruptcy, contractual disputes, employment, and intellectual property and media.
 She also has extensive experience with efficiently managing large-scale electronic discovery in complex cases and advising clients on related issues.

 Outside the Firm